JSv4/OpenContracts/README.md

 Special thanks to AllenAI's [PAWLS project](https://github.com/allenai/pawls) and Nlmatics [nlm-ingestor](https://github.com/nlmatics/nlm-ingestor).
 They've pioneered a number of features and flows, and we are using their code in some parts of the application.

+NLmatics was also the inspiration for our data extract grid and parsing pipeline.
+The company was ahead of its time, and, while the product is no longer available, OpenContracts aims to take some of its best and most innovative features and make them open source!